tateisu/mastodonInboxFilter/README.md

 When the server receives the TERM signal, it exits after some cleanup.

 ### Log
-It is output to mastodonInboxFilter.log specified at startup.
+Log is output to `mastodonInboxFilter.log` specified at startup.

 example:
 ```